 Västerås pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Västerås is medium; cypress and grass are medium.
-Tomorrow (26 June 2026) levels are similar - cypress increasing, grass increasing, birch at low levels.
-Over the following five days birch, cypress, and grass will decrease.
+Today (16 July) pollen in Västerås is medium; cypress and grass are medium; mugwort is low.
+Tomorrow (17 July 2026) levels are similar - grass remains medium, cypress declining.
+Over the following five days cypress and mugwort will increase; grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app